jaredaritter/Boxman-Adventure-Travel/README.md

 ## Task list
 * crop chosen pictures
-* add  margin on top and bottom on articles
+* choose color palette
+* talk with suzie about layout and animations